vicjohnson1213/Bones/README.md

 `program.argument(name, description=None)`

-Adds a new positional argument to the program.

 | Argument | Description | Default |
 |----------|-------------|---------|
 | `name` | The `name` argument is required and will act as the attribute that the value for this argument can be accessed through. | Required |